 Conservatory trained throughout my youth on both flute and piano, I retired in my twenties from playing flute professionally on stage, and, other than teaching a few students privately, I didn’t play seriously for years.
 In fact, I didn’t play again until my husband, Forrest W. Lineberry, asked me to perform with him.

-Here are Forrest and I in our first attempt at video recording, playing Goodbye Brick in the Wall, a seque of Pink Floyd’s Goodbye Blue Sky / Another Brick in the Wall Part II arranged by Forrest for plugged-in acoustic guitar and overdriven flute.
+Getting back to music, here are Forrest and I a couple of years ago in our first attempt at video recording, playing Goodbye Brick in the Wall, a seque of Pink Floyd’s Goodbye Blue Sky / Another Brick in the Wall Part II arranged by Forrest for plugged-in acoustic guitar and overdriven flute.
 Our second video attempt is the Kansas piece, Carry On Wayward Son, also arranged by Forrest for switched-on acoustic guitar and electrified flute.
 The third video was done as a tribute to Chris Cornell of Soundgarden fame after his untimely death this year.
 Last is Jethro Tull’s Living in the Past.

 Goodbye Brick in the Wall